-Massachusetts Statute of Limitations and Liability
+Massachusetts Statute of Limitations and Liability for Personal Injury

-If we fail to file your claim before the statute of limitations expires, you will be barred from obtaining compensation from the at-fault person or people and be stuck covering your expenses and dealing with your losses.
+If you fail to file your claim before the statute of limitations expires, you will be barred from obtaining compensation from the at-fault person or people and be stuck covering your expenses and dealing with your losses.

 Massachusetts is a comparative negligence state, which means that the amount of fault assigned to you affects your outcome.
 You can be 49 percent responsible and still get 51 percent of damages.